T776 form: Report your rental income and expenses easily

 Yes.
 In such a case, complete form TP-1086.R.23.12-V Costs Incurred for Work on an Immovable, and attach that to your income tax return.
 You must provide information on every person who carried out the work unless the work was done by a government body, your employee, or an operator of a gas, telecommunications or electricity distribution.

-Do I complete the T776 form if rental income is earned from an overseas rental property?
+Do I complete Form T776 if I earn rental income from an overseas rental property?

 Disclaimer